kingszun/UniAD/README.md

 ## News <a name="news"></a>

-- **`Paper Title Change`**: To avoid confusion with the "goal-point" navigation in Robotics, we change title from "Goal-oriented" to "Planning-oriented" suggested by Reviewers.
+- **`Paper Title Change`**: To avoid confusion with the "goal-point" navigation in Robotics, we change the title from "Goal-oriented" to "Planning-oriented" suggested by Reviewers.
 Thank you!
 - [2023/04] **_Estimated_**.
 Model checkpoints release `v2.0`

-- [2023/03/25] Code & model initial release `v1.0`
+- [2023/03/29] Code & model initial release `v1.0`
 - [2023/03/21] :rocket::rocket: UniAD is accepted by CVPR 2023, as an **Award Candidate** (12 out of 2360 accepted papers)!
 - [2022/12/21] UniAD [paper](https://arxiv.org/abs/2212.10156) is available on arXiv.